 ‘Mystery’ can produce a very “finished” flower, perfectly round and carrying a dramatically dark center.
-Silvia Saunders displayed it at the Chelsea Flower Show in May 1963 where it won a Commendation.
+Silvia Saunders displayed it at the RHS Chelsea Flower Show in May 1962 where it won a Commendation.
+She speculated that it might be a tetraploid.

 There are good examples of ‘Mystery’ at both Winterthur and the Scott Arboretum where I photographed them in 2017.
 However, these photos are from my own garden.